 JoyArk is another emerging cloud gaming platform boasting 100+ AAA games in the cloud.
+The Android app has been downloaded over 10 million times (by humans or bots) from the Google Play store.
 But how does it compare?
 Is it pure Joy or more of a Ploy?
 Let’s find out.

 JoyArk seems to be a company based in either Singapore (based on contact number) or China (based on site registration) founded in 2021.
 They offer some big games in the cloud that aren’t currently found on any of the other (more mainstream?) cloud gaming services.
-The JoyArk app does have over 1 million downloads on the Google Play Store, with somewhat mixed reviews.
+The JoyArk app does have over 10 million downloads on the Google Play Store, with somewhat mixed reviews.
+It is hard to say if those downloads are from real humans or from bots, though.
+It’s a little hard to believe the number when comparing it to other apps like GeForce NOW or Boosteroid.

 The first thing I feel I need to mention about the service is the main website.
 As a landing page for a service, it is devoid of any useful information.
 There is no pricing on the main page nor is there any mention of many games.
 In fact, they mention only four.
 One game called Eliosi’s Hunt gets a trailer first thing on the website.
 Then Radical Rabbit Stew, RIDE 4.
 The Animal Bash as well as Eliosi’s Hunt get a card with a “Details” button.
 That button takes you nowhere.
 It’s currently a dead link – on all 4 instances!